Seeing Sideways with the Cambo Actus

 This is a recently released product from Cambo that can electronically speak to the Canon lenses, even 3rd party lenses, like a Zeiss or a Sigma, all sorts of lenses.
 It’s like, a galactic product!
 This allows you to control the aperture of the entire lineup of modern Canon lenses, including the Tilt/Shift lenses.
 Ah-ha!
 That’s sneaky, and awesome, but totally legit.
 Highly recommended.
 This shouldn’t be possible.
 But Cambo made it possible.
 They are geniuses.
 In fact, I’m going to throw the Cambo logo in here at least one time, because they rock.

 There is a 3rd Option (why is there always a 3rd option?), and it’s not a set of steak knives.
-It is the Cambo 24mm Actar Lens, a quality wide lens mounted in a retro focus chassis, that provides a larger flange distance, and about 10mm – 12mm of shift movement with excellent results.
+It is the Cambo 24mm Actar Lens, a quality wide lens mounted in a retro focus chassis, that provides a larger flange distance, and about 10mm – 12mm of shift movement with good results.
 This is the first Cambo lens in the Actar line, with more to come.
 Now, let’s just get it out in the open, there have been whispers and nasty rumors to the effect that this Actar 24mm is really a re-badged Samyang 24mm TS lens.
 OMG!
 They have the same number of optical elements, the filter thread is the same size.
 No one knows for sure, but they conspicuously have never been seen in the same place together at the same time!
-Results tell the only story I’m interested in, which is that it is very similar in performance to the Canon 24mm TS II.
-Which means, the lens is excellent.
+Results tell the only story I’m interested in, which is that a good copy can approach the performance of the Canon 24mm TS II.
+Which means, the lens can be quite good.

 The advantage of the 24mm Actar, which already includes a pre-mounted lensboard, is that it has a handy (yes, pun intended!) manual aperture ring, and a very reasonable price, and cost advantages over the alternative Canon 24TS II.
 The Actar 24 ($1,690), is $534 less than the Canon 24TS II + Cambo Canon Lensboard ($2,224) and $1,563 less than the Canon 24TS II + Cambo EF Aperture Controller ($3,253).